wp-plugins/videodesk/readme.txt

 Offer face-to-face customer service on your website via text, audio or video chat.

+== Description ==
-== Description ==Official and fully functionning plugin, released by the videodesk team, will enable you to use the video chat solution within your Wordpress Dashboard.
+Official and fully functionning plugin, released by the videodesk team, will enable you to use the video chat solution within your Wordpress Dashboard.
 Just a few clicks and that's a go

 == Installation ==
 1. Activate the plugin through the \'Plugins\' menu in WordPress